 Competency 2.1.1: Identify as a professional social worker and conduct one self accordingly.

-1.1 Advocate for client access to the services of social work for rural people and rural communities;
+1.1 Students will demonstrate leadership in advocating for client access to the services of social work for rural people and communities;

-1.7 Demonstrate leadership through education, research, and service related to advanced practice in rural areas and with rural people
+1.3 Students will demonstrate leadership through education, research, and service related to advance practice in rural a rural context.

 Competency 2.1.2: Apply Social Work ethical values and principles to guide professional practice.

-2.3 Recognize and manage personal and professional values to engage in effective advanced rural practice with multiple systems.
+2.2 Students will demonstrate the ability to recognize and manage personal and professional values in order to engage in advanced rural practice with multiple systems.

 Competency 2.1.3: Apply critical thinking to inform and communicate professional judgment as it relates to all client levels.

-3.3 Use differential and more complex skills to practice autonomously with systems of all sizes in rural settings.
+3.2 Students will use advanced generalist skills to practice autonomously with systems of all sizes in rural settings

 Competency 2.1.4: Engage diversity and difference in practice.

-4.3 Apply an integration of awareness, sensitivity and professional response to issues of 4.4 values, ethics, diversity, social justice and populations at risk.
+4.2 Students will apply an integration of awareness, sensitivity and professional response to issues of values, ethics, diversity, social justice and populations at risk

 Competency 2.1.5: Advance human rights and social and economic justice.

-5.3 Use cultural competence to promote social and economic justice to systems of all sizes within and outside of rural communities.
+5.1 Students will demonstrate the ability to use cultural competence to promote social and economic justice to systems of all sizes within and outside of rural communities

 Competency 2.1.6: Engage in research- informed practice and practice informed research.

-6.3 Identify, evaluate, and implement effective research and practice strategies with rural systems and social networks.
+6.1 Students will demonstrate the ability to identify, evaluate, and implement research and practice strategies with rural systems and social networks

 Competency 2.1.7: Apply knowledge of human behavior and the social environment.

-7.1 Utilize theoretical frameworks to guide differential assessments, specialized interventions, and evaluation for effective advanced rural social work practice;
+7.1 Students will demonstrate the ability to utilize theoretical frameworks to guide differential assessments, specialized interventions, and evaluation for advanced rural social work practice

-7.2 Apply theories, models, and research appropriately to systems of all sizes to solve problems and alleviate oppression in rural environments locally and globally; and
+7.2 Students will apply theories, models, and research appropriately to systems of all sizes to solve problems and alleviate oppression in rural environments locally and globally

-72. Relate theories, models, and research to leadership, administration, clinical and organizational supervision, and program and policy development.
+7.3 Students will apply theories, models, and research to leadership, administration clinical and organizational supervision, and program and policy development.

 Competency 2.1.8: Engage in policy practice to advance social and economic well-being and to deliver effective social work services.

-8.1 Develop, prepare, evaluate, and implement policies that improve the well-being of rural populations and rural communities.
+8.1 Students will demonstrate the ability to develop, prepare, implement and evaluate policies that improve the well-being of rural populations and communities;

 Competency 2.1.9: Respond to contexts that shape practice.

-9.1 Act as a change agent in mobilizing resources for rural people and rural communities.
+9.1 Students will disseminate knowledge to act as a change agent in improving service delivery for rural people and rural communities;

-9.3 Use advanced differential assessments, interventions, and evaluations to respond to the changing contexts of rural areas.
+9.2 Students will demonstrate leadership in the application of advanced differential assessment, interventions, and evaluations to respond to the changing contexts of rural areas.

 Competency 2.1.10: Engage, assess, intervene and evaluate with individuals, families, groups, organizations and communities.